TritonDataCenter/sdcadm/lib/steps/README.md

 Note that sdcadm already has the concept of "procedures" for encapsulating chunks of work for "sdcadm up ...".
 However those are heavier weight.
 Each "procedure" is an object with `.summarize()` and `.execute()` methods (see "lib/procedures/procedure.js").
-Procures' `execute` will often be made up of a number of steps.
+Procedures' `execute` will often be made up of a number of steps.

 For a good inspiration see